lightning/bolts/01-messaging.md

   - MUST set any undefined feature bits to 0.
   - SHOULD NOT set features greater than 13 in `globalfeatures`.
   - SHOULD use the minimum length required to represent the `features` field.
+  - SHOULD set `networks` to all chains it will gossip or open channels for.

 The receiving node:
   - MUST wait to receive `init` before sending any other messages.